xuhaibahmad/xuhaibahmad.github.io/_posts/2018-08-19-raffle-hunter.markdown

 ![Screenshot](/assets/images/portfolio/raffle_hunter.png)
 {: refdef}

-Raffle Hunter is a powerful marketing tool that let's you create raffle events without the hassle.
-It only takes 5 minutes to set up a raffle.
-The great news is, it’s even easier for your customers to participate.
-Just a scan of a QR code and voila—they’re in.
+Raffle Hunter is a marketing tool that makes it easy for customers to find and engage with businesses through raffle events.
+The app lets businesses set up raffles for events such as Tradeshows, conferences, other industry events, while customers can participate with just a scan of a QR code.

-Tradeshows, conferences, industry events.
-Wherever your business is, Raffle Hunter makes it easy for customers to find and engage with your business through fun raffles.
+I joined the project as sole Android Engineer midway through the development and worked on it for few months leading to beta release.

 ---